D-smile/repo/README.md

 # redmed
-for push and pull excersizes
+for push and pull excersizes!
 test